Colorado State Library

 The Grants to States Program is the largest grant program run by IMLS; it provides funds to State Library Administrative Agencies (SLAAs) using a population-based formula set by the law.
 SLAAs determine goals and objectives for the funds in their statutorily required five-year plan (see below).
 For more information, see the Grants to States program overview.

---Eugene Hainer, Director and State Librarian, Colorado State Library
+-- Nicolle Ingui Davies, Assistant Commissioner, State Librarian, Colorado State Library

-IMLS Funds: $36,633
+IMLS Funds: $153,630

-IMLS Funds: $54,015
+IMLS Funds: $45,813

 Five-Year Plan Highlights

 Goal 1: All Colorado residents will have access to library services that support formal educational achievement and inspire lifelong learning.

 - Colorado State Publications Library: This program gives Colorado residents access to government documents and provides transparency into the workings of state government.

 - Early literacy programming: This program helps impart essential early literacy skills to young children, model techniques to parents and caregivers and provide welcoming, learning spaces for young children and their families.

 - Colorado Family Literacy Programs: This program provides literacy and learning (summer learning, etc.) resources and training to library staff.
 Library staff will offer engaging learning experiences in libraries throughout Colorado.

 - Career Online High School: This program helps residents ages 19+ who did not finish high school obtain a career-focused diploma and a path toward finding work.